Website Load Time Statistics And Facts 2024

 If you are working with a custom-coded website, talk to your hosting provider’s tech support, and ask what they advise you to do.
 A good website host will typically have server-side caching available.

-While every website should have visual content, you must optimize the image size, or the images will slow down your page load time.
+While every website should have visual content, you must optimise the image size, or the images will slow down your page load time.
 Typically, images make up the most substantial files on the web page and need more bandwidth to load compared to other website elements.

 The obvious solution to this is reducing the image size.
 In WordPress or Joomla websites, some plugins can change your image sizes, modifying all images at once.
-For custom-coded sites, you can use a visual editor, such as Adobe Photoshop, Gimp, or ImageOptimum, which have a built-in “optimize for web” function.
+For custom-coded sites, you can use a visual editor, such as Adobe Photoshop, Gimp, or ImageOptimum, which have a built-in “optimise for web” function.

 When making changes to website images, remember that image size for mobile and desktop will be different.
 Make sure that after you’ve adjusted your images, they still appear correctly for both formats.